ben-schreiber/Flood-Board-Game/README.md

 `G R B`\
 `G R G`\
 `B B R`\
-Additionally, the user is able to request a hint from the AI agent before any turn in the game.
+Additionally, the user is able to request a hint from the AI agent before any turn in the game.\
+Furthermore, the user can choose to have jokers placed in the board at the onset of the game.
+When a joker is encountered (which occurs when the cell at which the joker is located has its color changed), all immediate neighbors -- regardless of the current color -- are colored along with the rest of the squares being colored that turn.

 ### Command Line Usage
 Running the command `python game.py` with no additional arguments will allow